ipfs-shipyard/ipfs-primer/README.md

 # Contributors

 This primer was created by @flyingzumwalt.
-The contents of these tutorials were initially pulled from documentation in the [ipfs website](https://github.com/ipfs/website/tree/49b7cc4cd170138388012c70ff6087b14111c1f0/content/pages/docs) and [ipfs examples](https://github.com/ipfs/examples) git repositories.
+The contents of these tutorials were initially pulled from documentation in the first-generation documentation homed on the IPFS website and the (now-inactive) IPFS examples git repository.
+(Find them in their new homes on [docs.ipfs.io](https://docs.ipfs.io), particularly the ["Usage ideas and examples"](https://docs.ipfs.io/concepts/usage-ideas-examples/) section.)

 Contributors to those original docs included
 * @whyrusleeping